 - (a) Any person who willfully, knowingly, or intentionally manufactures, distributes, dispenses, delivers, purchases, aids, abets, attempts, or conspires to manufacture, distribute, dispense, deliver, purchase, or possesses with the intent to manufacture, distribute, dispense, deliver, or purchase marijuana on property used for hemp production, or in a manner intended to disguise the marijuana due to its proximity to hemp, shall be guilty of a Class I felony.
-This penalty may be imposed in addition to any other penalties provided by law. - (b) Any person who willfully, knowingly, or intentionally provides the Department with false or misleading information in relation to a license application or renewal, inspection, or investigation authorized by this Article shall be guilty of a Class 1 misdemeanor. - (c) Any person who willfully, knowingly, or intentionally tampers with or adulterates a hemp crop lawfully planted pursuant to this Article shall be guilty of a Class 1 misdemeanor. - (d) Any person that knowingly or intentionally manufactures, delivers, sells, or possesses smokable hemp, except for hemp plants or parts of a hemp plant grown or handled by a licensee for processing or manufacturing into a legal hemp product, shall be deemed guilty of a Class 1 misdemeanor.
+This penalty may be imposed in addition to any other penalties provided by law. - (b) Any person who willfully, knowingly, or intentionally provides the Department with false or misleading information in relation to a license application or renewal, inspection, or investigation authorized by this Article shall be guilty of a Class 1 misdemeanor. - (c) Any person who willfully, knowingly, or intentionally tampers with or adulterates a hemp crop lawfully planted pursuant to this Article shall be guilty of a Class 1 misdemeanor. - (d) Any person who sells hemp, hemp products, or hemp extracts to a person less than 18 years old shall be deemed guilty of a Class 2 misdemeanor.